laufin/ling.dber/README.md

-LingDber is a lightweight, Open Source(LGPL), database helper class libray for ASP.NET(C#).
+LingDber is a lightweight, Open Source(LGPL), database helper library for ASP.NET(C#), .

 ## Features